pcsukumar/data-representation-project/README.md

 # Data Representation Project
-This is the repository to upload the final project of Data Representation module
+This is repository contains the files for the final project of Data Representation module.

-URL to access the pythonanywhere deployment
+Following is the URL to access the pythonanywhere deployment

 https://psukumar.pythonanywhere.com/employee.html

+The folder 'CreateDB' contains the scripts I used to create the database on the local machine.

+The folder 'deploytopythonanywhere' contains a copy of the files I used to configure pythonanywhere.
+A separate repository is used to pull files to pythonanywhere.